-Every strategy should tell you where and when to get in to a trade, but you need to wait for that moment of truth to arrive.
-The trader in this example not only lost on a trade they jumped into prematurely, but then missed the real entry point...the entry point they would've traded had they been a bit more patient.
+Every strategy should tell you where and when to get into a trade, but you need to wait for that moment of truth to arrive.
+The trader in this example not only lost on a trade they jumped into prematurely, but they also missed the real entry point by being impatient.

 How to Improve Patience and Timing

 Most traders have a strategy they follow that tells them when and where to get into a trade.
-That strategy, if traded correctly, should yield a profit...otherwise why are you using it?
-Sounds simple, but traders face a problem: when watching a fast moving chart in real-time the mind gets tricked into thinking you should get into a trade before the trade setup has fully formed.
-You don't want to miss a trade, so you get in a bit early and end up with a loss (usually).
+That strategy, if traded correctly, should yield a profit; otherwise, there's no point in using it.
+It sounds simple, but traders face a problem: When watching a fast-moving chart in real-time, the mind gets tricked into thinking you should get into a trade before the trade setup has fully formed.
+You don't want to miss a trade, so you get in a bit early and usually end up with a loss.

 If your timing seems off, wait for your setup to form and to "trigger."
-If you're still getting into trades too early, adjust the parameters of your strategy so you see a few more price bars (tick bars, one-minute bars, or five minute bars, etc.).
-This forces you to be more patience, keeping you out of some of those losing impatient trades, and getting you into more profitable trades.
+If you're still getting into trades too early, adjust the parameters of your strategy so you see a few more price bars (tick bars, one-minute bars, five-minute bars, etc.).
+This forces you to be more patient, keeping you out of some of those losing impatient trades, and getting you into more profitable trades.
 As a bonus, you'll have less stress and frustration in your trading.